LostArtefacts/TRX/docs/tr2/README.md

 - improved FMV mode behavior - stopped switching screen resolutions
 - improved vertex movement when looking through water portals
 - improved support for non-4:3 aspect ratios
+- removed the limit of 10 dynamic lights per frame

 #### Audio
 - added an option to control how music is played while underwater rather than simply muting it